medik8s/docs/recover_affected_workloads.md

 # Volume recovery flow

 Regular volumes attached to pod are ephemeral and don't contain persisted data.
-They are mostly used to mount secretes, config maps, share unix sockets between components and maybe temporary storage of data.
+They are mostly used to mount secrets, config maps, share unix sockets between components and maybe temporary storage of data.
 Recovering them is not considered an issue.
 Persistent volumes however are the main concern of workload that is lost.